ardeshir/ardeshir.github.io/docs/access.md

 ### 1. Q: On the 2nd of May 2021, you attempt to restore the deleted users and groups.
 Which users and groups can you restore?

 ### 1. Answer:
-- User 3, and Group C only
+- User 3, and Group C only.
- 1. Users are retained for 30 days once deleted.
+- Users are retained for 30 days once deleted.
 Groups are retained for 30 days once deleted.
 You will be able to restore User 3 and Group C on May 2nd.

 ### 2. Q: What tasks can a Privileged Role Administrator perform in PIM?

 ### 2. Answer:
 1. View request and approval history for all privileged roles.
-- A Privileged Role Administrator can audit all approval information in PIM.
+A Privileged Role Administrator can audit all approval information in PIM.
 2. Enable approval for specific roles.
-- A Privileged Role Administrator can enable approval for all PIM roles.
+A Privileged Role Administrator can enable approval for all PIM roles.
 3. Specify users or groups to approve requests.
-- A Privileged Role Administrator can modify all PIM components, including specifying users and groups to approve requests.
+A Privileged Role Administrator can modify all PIM components, including specifying users and groups to approve requests.

 ### 3. Q: In Azure AD Identity Protection when a sign-in risk is detected, what actions can IDP take to protect a user account?
 ### 3. Answer:
-1. Require the use of multi-factor authentication (MFA)
+- Require the use of multi-factor authentication (MFA)
 - Requiring MFA is an appropriate response for sign-in risks.

-2. Block access to the web service.
+- Block access to the web service.
 - In Azure AD Identity Protection, the administrator can always choose to block or allow access to web services for user and sign-in risks.

 ### 4. An developer is currently developing an application that will be hosted in Azure.
 They require permissions to register their application and grant consent on their own behalf.
 The Azure AD user setting Users can register their own applications has been set to No. The Azure AD user setting Users can consent to apps accessing company data on their behalf has been set to No.